-Systematization of Knowledge Papers: New for SOUPS 2019, we are soliciting Systematization of Knowledge (SoK) papers that integrate and systematize existing knowledge to provide new insight into a previously studied area of usable security or privacy.
+Systematization of Knowledge Papers: We are soliciting Systematization of Knowledge (SoK) papers that integrate and systematize existing knowledge to provide new insight into a previously studied area of usable security or privacy.
 SoK papers should draw on prior work to put forth a new taxonomy, argument, or observation in an area in which substantial work has already been done.
 SoK papers should be more than a survey or summary of prior work in an area.
 SoK papers will be held to the same scientific and presentation standards as other technical papers.
 Please prefix the title of these papers with “SoK:” and check the SoK checkbox on the submission form to flag them for the review process.

 Replication Papers: In addition to original work, we are soliciting well-executed replication studies that meaningfully confirm, question, or clarify the result under consideration.
 Please prefix the title of these papers with the word “Replication:” for the review process.

 Replication papers should aim to replicate important/influential findings from the literature.
 They may not necessarily offer new or unexpected findings; papers confirming previous findings are also considered contributions.
 Replication of a result that has already been replicated many times is less valuable.
 Replication of an obscure study that originally had only minimal influence on the community is less valuable.
 Authors should clearly state why they conducted a replication study, describe the methodological differences precisely, and compare their findings with the results from the original study.